Plus-size clothing: Australia

 The Australian plus-size clothing market has been growing since at least 1994, with major department stores such as David Jones, Myer, and Target producing their own brand ranges, and an increase in the number of individual boutiques and national chain store outlets across the country.
 Sizing in Australia is not synchronous with the US; plus-size garments are considered to be size 16 and upward, which is the equivalent of a US size 12.
-A recent study conducted by IBISWorld that "65.2% of the population aged 18 and over are expected to be overweight or obese in 2017-18."
-This is resulting in more interested and competition in the wider fashion industry resulting in more department stores that stocking plus-size clothing.
+A recent study conducted by IBISWorld reports that "65.2% of the population aged 18 and over are expected to be overweight or obese in 2017-18."
+This is resulting in more interest and competition in the wider fashion industry, and as such resulting in more department stores stocking plus-size clothing.

-Notable Australian chain store brands for plus-size clothing include Plus Size Clothing Co, Maggie T, Autograph (formerly 1626), Free People and City Chic (formerly Big City Chic).
+Notable Australian chain store brands for plus-size clothing include Maggie T, Autograph (formerly 1626), Johnny Bigg, Free People and City Chic (formerly Big City Chic).
 There is also a boom in Australian designer independent plus size labels such as Camilla Jayne, Curvy Chic Sports, Hope & Harvest, 17 Sundays, Sonsee, Lowanna Australia, and Harlow.